-NES have published a Supplier Code of Conduct on the NES internet which sets the standards for doing business with us.
+In addition to the NES Ethical Procurement Policy, NES have published a Supplier Code of Conduct on the NES internet which sets the standards for doing business with us.

-How we ensure that payment to contractors, subcontractors and third tier subcontractors are made within 30 days: NES utilise a standard set of terms and conditions that state we pay suppliers within 30 days of receiving an invoice, although we strive to achieve 10 days in line with Scottish Government policy and this is a key measurable metric.
-These terms and conditions also require subcontractors to be paid within 30 days.
+We ensure that payments to contractors, subcontractors and third tier subcontractors are made within 30 days: NES utilise a standard set of terms and conditions that state we pay suppliers within 30 days of receiving an invoice, although we strive to achieve 10 days in line with Scottish Government policy and this is a key measurable metric.
+These terms and conditions also require suppliers' subcontractors to be paid within 30 days.